LSEG-API-Samples/Example.WebSocketAPI.Python.TestClient/README.md

 Python example that uses the Refinitiv Websocket interface to facilitate the consumption of realtime data.
 This example is meant to be a simplistic version of the 'rmdstestclient' tool and illustrates a variety of scenarios such as:
-* EDP or ADS connection
+* RDP or ADS connection
 * Batch / View Request
 * Streaming / Snapshot
 * Reuters Domain Models